Seasonal Depression: How to Fight the Autumn & Winter Blues

-Friends, parents, coworkers – you hear the same thing from almost everyone this time of year: “I’m so incredibly tired.”
+Friends, parents, coworkers – you hear the same thing from almost everyone as the days get shorter: “I’m so incredibly tired.”
 We find it harder to get out of bed, and we feel like we’re yawning the whole day.
 The reason for this has to do with the lack of sunlight.

 “Seasonal depression”: When fall and winter get you down

-If you are feeling tired, down and low on energy this time of year, you’re not alone.
+If you are feeling tired, down and low on energy in the colder months, you’re not alone.
 People who live far north or south of the equator often experience seasonal depression or SAD (seasonal affective disorder).
 For example, 1 percent of those who live in Florida and 9 percent of those who live in New England or Alaska suffer from SAD.

 But don’t worry — you don’t have to take a pill or anything.
 The best medicine, in this case, is still sunlight: the reduction of daylight in fall causes your body to produce fewer mood-enhancing hormones.